funkybob/ugu/docs/index.rst

 .. note::
    As of the 2.0.16 release of uWSGI it also supports Brotli compression, selecting it over gzip if supported by the browser.
+It is enabled by the ``static-gzip-all`` flag, also.

 .. note::
    There are other tools which can provide gzip compatible files but compress